Vyral/base-template/_posts/2018-06-25-whats-actually-included-in-homeowners-association-fees.md

 A client of mine recently asked me to clarify a few important points on the subject of homeowners associations (or HOAs), so I wanted to share some of this information with all of you today.

-One of the main things to keep in mind when purchasing property within an HOA is that **your home’s square footage will determine the percentage you pay in HOA fees.**
+One of the main things to keep in mind when purchasing property in an HOA is that **your home’s square footage will determine the percentage you pay in HOA fees.**

 The type of building you live in will also play a role in how much you can expect to pay.
 A luxury building will be much different than a row house, for example.
 But **even properties of the same type may have different items and amenities included in the HOA fee,** so it’s important to carefully review what you’re paying for before making your move.

 {% include pullquote.html %}

-Specifically, you should look into what is included in your utility bill, and also whether you’re paying any insurances on the building.
+Specifically, you should look into what is included in your utility bill, and also whether you’re paying any insurance on the building.

 And beyond what’s included in your fees, **you should also find out whether the building has plans for assessments or if there are any updates in the works.**